Sahrula Kubie's practice focuses on complex civil litigation, representing clients in both state and federal courts.

-Sahrula earned her J.D. from Yale Law School, where she was an Articles Editor for the Yale Law and Policy Review, a Treasurer of the Yale Law National Security Group, and a Just Security Writing Fellow.
-While in law school, Sahrula interned in the Civil Division of the U.S. Attorney's Office for the Southern District of New York.
-She earned her bachelor's degree from Columbia University, magna cum laude, where she majored in comparative literature.
+Sahrula earned her J.D. from Yale Law School.
+While in law school, Sahrula interned in the Civil Division of the U.S. Attorney's Office for the Southern District of New York (SDNY).
+Sahrula also worked in Germany as a Fulbright English Teacher and as an aide to a member of the German Bundestag.
+She earned her bachelor's degree from Columbia University, where she majored in comparative literature.
+She speaks German, French, and Russian.

 Perspectives